catseye/ALPACA/doc/ALPACA.markdown

 An attribute consists of a _key_ and a _value_.
 The key declares the purpose and/or the intended interpretation of the value, which is a double-quoted string literal.
-The key may be drawn from a set TBD by this specification, or it may be implementation-defined.
+The key may be drawn from a set defined by ALPACA, or it may be implementation-defined.
 The value may consist of essentially arbitrary string data, and may refer to a character, a colour, a graphic image, or anything else.
+(Note that this version of the ALPACA specification does not yet define any keys, leaving them all to be implementation defined; however, it is likely that a near-future revision, possibly 1.1, will define some.)

 Representation declarations are not required.
 If omitted, representation information can be supplied by the implementation, or can be defined with